Online MBA Programs in Michigan

 Michigan MBA Career Salary and Job Outlook

 The employment prospects for MBA holders are good in Michigan.
 According to US News & World Report, the average 2015 MBA graduate earned $91,940 of salary and bonus per year.
-Although Michigan took a hit on employment during 2009, the most recent years have shown a steady decrease in the unemployment rate.1 As of May 2010, the state recorded over 461,000 new jobs in the private sector since December 2010.2 The most recent unemployment rate in Michigan was 4.9% in November 2016.1 The resurgence of the auto and manufacturing industry has aided in this recovery.
+Although Michigan took a hit on employment during 2009, the most recent years have shown a steady decrease in the unemployment rate.1 As of May 2010, the state recorded over 461,000 new jobs in the private sector since December 2010.2 The most recent unemployment rate in Michigan was 4.9% in November 2016.1 The auto and manufacturing industry’s resurgence has aided in this recovery.

-Michigan State University predicted a 23% increase in hiring for 2016-17 graduates.3 This growth reflects “six years of steady improvement since the depths of recession between 2009 and 2010,” said Phil Gardner, economist.3 Employers are looking for new hires to fill positions left vacant due to employee turnover and company growth.3 The average starting salary for MBAs from top-ranked institutions is around $146,000 to $149,000 per year.4 MBA graduates from other schools can aim for an average starting salary of around $90,000 per year.4
+Michigan State University predicted a 23% increase in hiring for 2016-17 graduates.
+This growth reflects “six years of steady improvement since the depths of recession between 2009 and 2010,” said Phil Gardner, economist.
+Employers are looking for new hires to fill positions left vacant due to employee turnover and company growth.
+The average starting salary for MBAs from top-ranked institutions is around $146,000 to $149,000 per year.4 MBA graduates from other schools can aim for an average starting salary of around $90,000 per year.4

 The average salary for MBA grads in Michigan varies from $47,514-$136,108.5 Michigan MBAs with a finance specialization typically get higher packages ranging from $51,536-$152,713.5 MBA in Business Administration follows next with salaries from $47,662-$121,179.5 With a Michigan MBA with a business administration specialization, you can hope to earn between $47,662-$121,179.5

 The outlook for jobs you can get with an MBA in Michigan is positive overall.
-According to Projections Central, marketing managers can expect the highest increase in job openings between the years of 2012 and 2024, at an impressive 12.8% rate.6 During the same time period, financial analysts can expect an above-average increase of 10.4%; general and operations managers can expect a 9.4% increase in job openings; managers, “all other” can expect an increase of 6.3%; and chief executives in Michigan (including CEOs and CFOs) can expect to see a decrease in job openings during that time period, of -0.7% between 2012 and 2024.6
+According to Projections Central, marketing managers can expect the highest increase in job openings between 2012 and 2024 at an impressive 12.8% rate.5 During the same time period, financial analysts can expect an above-average increase of 10.4%; general and operations managers can expect a 9.4% increase in job openings; managers, “all other” can expect an increase of 6.3%; and chief executives in Michigan (including CEOs and CFOs) can expect to see a decrease in job openings during that time period, of -0.7% between 2012 and 2024.5

 Top MBA Salaries in Michigan